6 Hard Facts about Successful Relationships

 Other than spending money on marriage counseling if you hit a rough patch, DON’T spend money to cover up problems in your relationship.

-Instead, learn to work through your problems the hard way by talking things out.
+Instead, learn to work through your problems by talking things out hard.

 5. Have sex and orgasms as frequently as you can.